I work in modeling and film production and like to share insights into both businesses.

 White flourishes on film and in life by learning and applying martial arts and believes tying on a white belt compared to a black belt is a method of “looking forward to learning something new.”

 White's Spiritual Journey

 White identifies the spiritual journey of his body, reaching maturity.
-As a martial artist, he is willing to come to terms with the philosophical aspect of being himself.
-White has talked to interviewers about taking the bait of just looking good is a disservice to himself.
-He explained, as a martial artist, he intends to be the best he can be, no matter what else is happening in his life.
+As a martial artist, he is willing to confront the philosophical aspect of being himself.
+White has talked to interviewers about taking the bait of just looking good as a disservice to himself.
+As a martial artist, he explained that he intends to be the best he can be, no matter what else is happening in his life.
 It is this philosophy that has guided him and helped him be successful.

 © 2018 Kenna McHugh